-Justin Phelps is in his first year as Tennessee's Director of Basketball Operations.
-This is his third year occupying that role on head coach Donnie Tyndall's staff, as the pair worked closely together at Southern Miss from 2012-14.
+Justin Phelps is in his second year as Tennessee's Director of Basketball Operations.
+This is his fourth year occupying that role on head coach Donnie Tyndall's staff, as the pair worked closely together at Southern Miss from 2012-14.

 Phelps oversees all day-to-day operations within the basketball office, coordinates game scheduling, serves as a liaison to several branches of the university and athletic department and also administers the program's summer basketball camps.